 Likely breeds that contribute to Supermutt:

 What are “Dogs Like Mack Daddy?”

 “Dogs Like Mack Daddy” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “He's low to the ground and a small/medium dog with the bark of a large dog.
 He loves feet rubs on his chest and tummy and loves any toy that squeaks.”